 Unfortunately, the experience of employment for Jackie did not prove much fairer than the welfare system.
 Since the early 2000s, Jackie had been working at a legal firm in an administrative role.
 She was employed through an agency which assists Centrelink recipients to find work.
 She reports that despite having greater productivity than her colleagues at the time, she was asked by the employment agency to enter into an agreement where she worked for a lesser rate than her co-workers.
 This was allowed due to the (incongruously named) supported wage system, which allowed people with disability to be paid at a rate below minimum wage (ref).
 ‘My weekly pay began at $56.
 It did go up over the period that I worked [there].
 However, I was never paid at the same rate as [my co-worker].’
-After Jackie had resigned she was informed by the employment agency that she had been underpaid by the employer, however, there was no recourse to reimbursement for the wages owed to Jackie. ‘…after I resigned [the manager at the employment agency stated to me that “[the legal firm] should have given me a Level 2 position but, [the employment agency] had no say over this.”
+After Jackie had resigned she was informed by the employment agency that she had been underpaid by the employer, however, there was no recourse to reimbursement for the wages owed to Jackie. ‘…after I resigned from [the law firm], [the support manager at the employment agency] stated to me that “[the law firm] should have given me a Level 2 position but, [the employment agency] had no say over this.”
 This means [they] are aware that their disabled clients are being under-paid by their employers.’
 In additional to wages theft, Jackie also experienced disability discrimination and workplace sexual harassment from a co-worker during her time at the law firm.
 This included sexual advances from a male colleague who Jackie noted also experienced disability.
 While Jackie had reported this to the employment agency, they did not provide any option to move roles.
 She left the agency and was subsequently bounced between others which were less than helpful, she reports.

 Accessibility is key issue for Jackie, and she highlights this using a picture of an ‘accessible’ toilet, the path to which is obstructed by boxes and equipment.
+The text next to the photo reads: ‘society does not respect people with disabilities and will often unintentionally or not put barriers in our way’.
 She notes a friend had sent her the photo.
-You can barely see the sign.
+You can barely see the sign on the door.
 As Jackie notes with the assistance of Belle, there is a lack of empathy which could assist people to consider the needs of people with disability.
 Jackie and Belle note: ‘Because they've not got that problem, so they don't see it, they don't understand it.
 And a lot of people, if they don't understand it, then it doesn't affect them, doesn't affect their world.
 And that's why it's easy for them to push those boxes up there because to them, they would go to another toilet or use the other one, you know what I mean?
 They're not needing to use the one with the wheelchair access so it's not affecting them.’
 Belle offers her own reflection of assisting Jackie’s friend while at a disability conference.
 She notes there is a lack of awareness of the needs of people with disability.
 Even access to a necessity like going to the toilet is made difficult. ‘…she's blind and I had to assist her to the toilet.
 And that was really confronting for me to see how difficult it was to be able to manoeuvre your way through the crowd to get to the toilet, to open doors.
 It was just really confronting because I never really had to think about it before.’
 All this speaks to Jackie’s experiences of ableism in work and in society generally.
 Jackie adds ‘yes, but it’s so hard it is for us in everyday life [to] fight the barriers’.
 It is through her understanding of the challenges brought by the design of our environments, social and otherwise, that Jackie comes to understand the oppression of other groups in society.
 She notes the rate of Aboriginal incarceration and deaths in custody.
 She notes of ableism, ‘It’s like that.
 We don’t admit that we are racist, but we are.
 There’s still inequality.’
 Current police and justice responses to violence and abuse against women with disability currently bare out this inequality.
-Jackie notes that police and court systems do not allow the statements of women with disability as ‘credible evidence’. ‘… the police, healthcare workers and social workers need to be more proactive in seeking out and helping vulnerable women and women with disabilities.’
-This echoes the sentiments of other participants, each of whom in their own unique ways, and some in very similar ways have experienced discrediting, disbelief, and denial in the eyes of the law.
+Jackie notes that police and court systems do not hold the statements of women with disability as credible evidence: ‘… the police, healthcare workers and social workers need to be more proactive in seeking out and helping vulnerable women and women with disabilities.’
+This echoes the sentiments of other participants, each of whom in both similar and unique ways, have experienced discrediting, disbelief, and denial in the eyes of the law.
 Jackie sees the way systems discourage and stifle the experience of difference.
 She notes this of the education system, which did not work firstly for her and then for her son.
 She shows me a poem which was displayed in her 1970s school classroom.
 Her mum loved it and bought a copy of the poem.
 To the average reader, Jackie notes, it may seem sweet but to her it highlights how popular culture sets low expectations for children for with disability.
-In particular, she highlights the stanzas: Her progress may seem very slow Accomplishments she may not show And she will require extra care From the folks she meets way down there She may not run or laugh or play Her thoughts may seem quite far away In many ways, she won’t adapt And she will be known as handicapped
+In particular, she highlights the stanzas: 'Her progress may seem very slow, Accomplishments she may not show, And she will require extra care, From the folks she meets way down there.
+She may not run or laugh or play, Her thoughts may seem quite far away, In many ways, she won’t adapt, And she will be known as handicapped.'

 Fair Work Ombudsmen.
 (2024).
 Minimum Wage. https://www.fairwork.gov.au/pay-and-wages/minimum-wages Services Australia.
 (2024).
 Income test. https://www.servicesaustralia.gov.au/income-test-for-disability-support-payment?context=22276